Sednai/xz-unsupervised/README.md

 ```
 (Should be set BEFORE pljava is first invocated, otherwise may take some time to propagate)

-CPU example for 5 centroids, 3 iterations and 50% of data sampled on each iteration:
+CPU example for 5 centroids, 3 iterations and 50% of data sampled on each iteration and centroid history returned:

-`select kmeans_plj('dr4_ops_cs48_tmp.lorenzo_v3','attrs',5,3,50.,False,0,False);`
+`select kmeans_plj('dr4_ops_cs48_tmp.lorenzo_v3','attrs',5,3,50.,False,0,True);`

-GPU example for 5 centroids, 3 iterations, 10000 gpu batch size and 50% of data sampled on each iteration:
+GPU example for 5 centroids, 3 iterations, 10000 gpu batch size and 50% of data sampled on each iteration, no centroid history returned:

 `select kmeans_plj('dr4_ops_cs48_tmp.lorenzo_v3','attrs',5,3,50.,True,10000,False);`